-15 Beverley Street, Toronto, Ontario, Canada
+15 Beverley Street, Toronto

-BSaR Development Group
+Developer: BSäR Development Group

-12 degrees was designed as an urban infill project, fitting into the context of a mixed use residential area where the city block has buildings that include both the Art Gallery of Ontario and the Ontario College of Art and Design.
+12 degrees was designed as an urban infill project, fitting into the context of a mixed-use residential area where the city block has buildings that include both the Art Gallery of Ontario and the Ontario College of Art and Design.
 Given the art gallery nature of the city block, the condo’s design became a playful exercise in massing and an anchor to the southwest corner of the block.

 The design can be read as analogous to the stacking of toy blocks, with one of the blocks skewed at 12 degrees from the others.
 12 Degrees is located in the historic Grange Park neighbourhood.
-Grange Park is a mixed use, but predominantly residential neighbourhood.
-The residential vernacular varies with a mix of working class cottages, semi-detached homes to mansions from the former affluence one enjoyed by the neighbourhood.
+Grange Park is a mixed-use but predominantly residential neighbourhood.
+The residential vernacular varies with a mix of working-class cottages, semi-detached homes to mansions from the former affluence one enjoyed by the neighbourhood.
 Many of the buildings have been converted to commercial use, art galleries, restaurants, and offices.

-The tower is fully glazed above the base and is composed of 3 parts that playfully shift back and forth from the building orthogonal grid, there is one portion 3 floors high that is skewed 12 degrees.
+The tower is fully glazed above the base and is composed of three parts that playfully shift back and forth from the building’s orthogonal grid.
+There is one portion of three floors high that is skewed 12 degrees.
 The skewed portion twists away from the corner above the main entry, helping to lighten up the building massing in that area.

 In addition to its distinctive architectural appearance, 12 Degrees is noteworthy for its carefully considered urban design.
-The stepped form of the massing, transitioning down in height from 11 to 3 floors, reduces the shadow impact of the building on the neighborhood,
+The stepped form of the massing, transitioning down in height from 11 to three floors, reduces the shadow impact of the building on the neighbourhood.

 The main entry and elevator lobby for the tower, marked by a hovering wood canopy, is located at the southwest corner of the building, closest to the vibrant commercial activity at the intersection of Beverley Street and Queen Street West.

 The building is located on an atypically intimate-scaled urban block with an extensive laneway system including a mid-block connection and a longitudinal lane.
 The layout of the service and access components of the building takes advantage of this block, offering particularly convenient access to the three-level parking garage as well as a servicing bay that is tucked into the lane system.

 The top of the building also has amenities for the entire condo including a seasonal swimming pool and a large terrace offering unparalleled views of the Toronto skyline.
-In addition to the six, two-storey townhomes along Beverley, 12 Degrees will include 85 units, ranging from 450-square-foot studios to 1,700-square-foot suites – thirty-one of them will be two bedroom units and nine condos will have three bedrooms.
+In addition to the six, two-storey townhomes along Beverley street, 12 Degrees will include 85 units, ranging from 450-square-foot studios to 1,700-square-foot suites.
+Thirty-one of them will be two-bedroom units and nine condos will have three bedrooms.